chosungsu/chosungsu.github.io/public/posts/unet-en.md

 Here, $l : \Omega \rightarrow {1, ..., K}$ is the actual class label for each pixel, and $w : \Omega \rightarrow R$ is a weight map introduced to give greater weight to some pixels.
 This weight map is pre-computed for the following purposes:

-1. To compensate for differences in pixel frequency of specific classes
+1.To compensate for differences in pixel frequency of specific classes

-2. To encourage learning of borders that separate adjacent cells
+2.To encourage learning of borders that separate adjacent cells

 The above border is calculated through morphological operations and is defined as follows: